HMS Royalist (1807): Commander John Maxwell

 On 17 November Royalist was between Dungeness and the South Foreland where she captured the fast-sailing French privateer Grand Napoléon.
 Grand Napoléon was armed with 18 guns and had a crew of 75 men.
 Royalist sent Grand Napoléon into the Downs.

 In December Royalist captured two more French privateers.
 On 6 December she captured the French privateer cutter Heureuse Étoile, of two guns and 15 men.
 Heureuse Étoile had sailed from Dieppe in the evening of 5 December and had not taken any prizes.

 On 10 December Royalist captured Beau Marseille (or more correctly Bon Marcel), a privateer lugger of 14 guns and 60 men.
 Maxwell described her as "a very beautiful Vessel, only Three Months old, and considered one of the fastest Sailers out of Boulogne."
 One privateer, probably Heureuse Étoile, arrived at Dover on 8 December.
 Royalist brought another vessel, almost certainly Beau Marseille, captured off Dungeness, into the Downs on 11 December.
 The Royal Navy took Bon Marcel into service as HMS Defender.

 Still in December, on the 31st Royalist captured François. a privateer lugger of 14 guns and 60 men.
 François was three days out of Boulogne and had made no captures.
 Skylark and the hired armed cutter Gambier were in sight on 31 December when Royalist captured François.
 They therefore shared in the prize money.

 Royalist also recaptured two British merchant vessels.
 One of these two may have been Alpha, recaptured on 26 December.
 The other may have been Sincerity, which Royalist recaptured and sent into the Downs.
-Sincerity had been sailing from London to Darmouth.
+Sincerity had been sailing from London to Dartmouth.
 Francois arrived in the Downs.

 On 24 February 1810 Royalist captured the privateer lugger Prince Eugène, of 14 guns and 55 men.
 Prince Eugène had left Boulogne that day in the company of three other privateers.
 She had not made any captures.
 Prince Eugène arrived in the Downs.

 This string of successes led to Maxwell receiving a promotion to post captain in June.
 Also, in 1847 the Navy awarded any still surviving crew members the clasp "Royalist May and June 1810" to the NGSM.
 (Curiously, the dates on the medal's clasp are wrong.)